Strobilanthes - Strobilanthes: planting, growing and caring

 - Soil type rich and moist, but well-drained, without lime

 Strobilanthes belong to the Acanthaceae family.
-Native to Asia and Madagascar, the Strobilanthes genus comprises nearly 250 species of perennials and undershrubs.
-Their natural habitat is forest edges or woodland undergrowth.
-The genus was first described by botanist Carl Ludwig Blume in 1826.
+Native to Asia and Madagascar, the genus Strobilanthes includes nearly 250 species of perennials and undershrubs.
+Their natural habitat is on forest edges or in woodland undergrowth.
+The genus was first described by the botanist Carl Ludwig Blume in 1826.

-Most species aren’t hardy enough to survive our winters, like Strobilanthes dyerianus, and are grown in pots or as annuals.
+Most are not hardy enough to survive our winters, such as Strobilanthes dyerianus, and are grown in pots or as annuals.

-However, around thirty species originate from the Himalayan mountains and are sufficiently hardy to remain in our gardens year-round.
-This includes, among others, Strobilanthes attenuata, Strobilanthes yunnanensis, Strobilanthes atropurpureus, Strobilanthes nutans, Strobilanthes walichii or Strobilanthes penstemonoides (formerly rankanensis).
+However, around thirty species are native to the Himalayan mountains and are hardy enough to thrive in our gardens year-round.
+These include, among others, Strobilanthes attenuata, Strobilanthes yunnanensis, Strobilanthes atropurpureus, Strobilanthes nutans, Strobilanthes walichii, or Strobilanthes penstemonoides (formerly rankanensis).

-Strobilanthes are cultivated for their beautiful foliage, sometimes highly colourful, and their summer flowering extending into autumn, often in striking blue hues.
-Hardy species tend to be undershrubs forming bushy growth, sometimes reaching one metre in all directions, as with Strobilanthes penstemonoides.
+Strobilanthes are cultivated for their beautiful foliage, sometimes highly colourful, and their summer flowering that extends into autumn, often in a striking blue hue.
+The hardy species are typically undershrubs, forming bushes that can reach up to a metre in all directions, as in the case of Strobilanthes penstemonoides.

 The foliage is deciduous.
 The ovate leaves are opposite and finely dentate.
 They are green in colour, occasionally purple (Strobilanthes brunetthy) or violet-mauve (Strobilanthes dyerianus).

-The stems are characteristic: they feature more or less swollen nodes, from which new roots frequently emerge when touching the ground, thus propagating the plant which doesn’t produce many seeds.
+The stems are characteristic: they feature more or less swollen nodes, from which new roots often emerge when they touch the ground, spreading the plant, which does not produce many seeds.

-The inflorescence consists of large tubular flowers in blue to blue-mauve, sometimes white as in Strobilanthes nutans.
+The inflorescence consists of large tubular flowers in shades of blue to blue-mauve, sometimes white, as in Strobilanthes nutans.
 The flowers are most often paired at the end of a slender stalk.
 Flowering begins in summer and continues for months, until the first frosts.

-Note that the plant resumes growth very late in spring, during May.
+Note that the plant resumes growth very late in spring, during the month of May.

 Our favourite varieties